-Typology and rites of passage are important landmarks for our psyche.
+Typologies and rites of passage we associate with rebirth are important landmarks for our psyche.
 If they are not available, they will often create their own.
 Instead, we need to recognize the milestones in our lives.
 These milestones help us gain a new perspective.
 They also connect with those who go through the same process.
 It unites people with the same life stories and events and commemorates and honors our efforts.

-Transformation should be the goal of the spiritual process.
-The transformation process shows how and why it is necessary to grow.
 In everyday modern daily life, our focus is on the external, but this isn’t healthy.
-It denies our very essence.
-The transformation process shifts our focus to inner work.
+It denies our spiritual essence.
+The transformation process shifts our perception to the spiritual aspect via inner work.

 Transformation is a requirement for the “observer” to take its rightful place in our lives.
 We are born in default mode with the Ego in control.
 It’s a necessary tool that helps us acclimate to this life.
 The symbolism of reincarnation and resurrection are metaphors for this transformation.

 Hence, we cannot remove the Ego.
 It is a tool connecting our body to consciousness.
 Tools like the Enneagram personality profile promote our understanding of this machine.
 In turn, this fosters self-awareness and presence.
 Thus, allowing the “observer” to be present.